akbhinge/Interactive-Movie-Repository/README.md

 # Movie-Database
 A repository of movies watched!

-Implemented a movie reporitory to understand and get practical knowledge of Angular JS!
+Implemented a movie reporitory to get working exposure of MEAN stack!

 Features: